-The cases reviewed in this report illustrate the types of private property impacts that occur under the ESA and how takings law regards them.
-This review is not a reliable indicator of the cumulative private property impacts of the ESA program.
-Almost certainly, many landowners who are restricted in some way under the act do not bother to sue.
+in some way under the act do not bother to sue.
 Of the filed suits, CRS has no systematic way of discovering those that were resolved without published decision (as by settlement or voluntary dismissal).
-And finally, court decisions under the Takings Clause do not exhaust the universe of decisions stemming from the ESA's private property impacts - other legal theories may be invoked.
-Indeed, one such non-takings case, making a breach of contract argument, was decided recently by the Supreme Court.
+And finally, court decisions under the Takings Clause do not exhaust the universe of decisions stemming from the ESA's private property impacts - other legal theories may be invoked.5

 Section I and II of the report give basic background: the ESA features pertinent to its impact on private property and ESA-relevant principles of takings law, respectively.
 Sections III through VI are the heart of the report: reviews of ESA takings decisions grouped by type of property impact involved.
-The decisions herein comprise all those of which CRS is aware, reported and unreported, from the highest court to rule on the taking issue in the case.
-Of the 14 decisions reviewed in this report, only one, the aforementioned Tulare Lake, found a taking.
+The decisions herein comprise all those of which CRS is aware, reported and unreported, from the highest court to rule on the taking issue in the case.6 Of the 15 decisions reviewed in this report, only one, Tulare Lake Basin Water Storage District v.
+United States,7 found a taking, and as discussed herein that decision has been undermined by a later decision of the same judge.